 "(___) I accept reimbursement equal to the replacement cost of lost or damaged goods.
 I declare a total replacement value of the shipment to be $___or a minimum of six dollars per pound times the weight of the shipment, whichever is greater.
 I understand that total reimbursement for lost or damaged goods shall not exceed this declared value of the shipment.
 I understand that failure to disclose any article valued at greater than one hundred dollars per pound may limit the carrier's reimbursement liability to this maximum per article."

 (F) No limitation is effective unless the consumer initials, and where appropriate, inserts the declared value on, the statement on the estimate or bill of lading.

 (G) Should the consumer not elect any limitation, the consumer shall be reimbursed for the replacement value of any lost or damaged goods, with no limitation as to the total declared value of the shipment.
 Any additional charges or credits related to the change in liability option shall be disclosed as a line item on the bill of lading and the estimate.
 If the cost was not disclosed prior to shipment, then no additional charge shall be charged to the shipper.

 (H) No carrier may accept any shipment for transportation unless the carrier has cargo insurance in an amount equal to the declared value of such shipment.

-(I) Nothing in this rule shall be construed as prohibiting the carrier and the consumer from agreeing upon a deductible against any reimbursement for lost or damaged goods in the estimate or the bill of lading, in the event that no written estimate was prepared.
+(I) Nothing in this rule prohibits the carrier and the consumer from agreeing upon a deductible against any reimbursement for lost or damaged goods in the estimate or the bill of lading, in the event that no written estimate was prepared.

-(J) No such deductible shall be effective unless the consumer signifies that it elects such limitation by personally initialing the following statement on the estimate or the addendum to the estimate:
+(J) No such deductible is effective unless the consumer signifies that it elects such limitation by personally initialing the following statement on the estimate or the addendum to the estimate: